vnn/wifi/README.md

 Access point ACCESS_POINT1 deleted sucessfully
 ```

+## Note
 This script is a first draft/experiment around Python and it will be
 certainly improved in a near future.
+It only intend to work on ipv4
+networks, but you can quickly improve that if you need to.
+Thanks to
-Thanks to my friend Tamentis for
+my friend Tamentis for his help on this little project.
-his input on this.